Diabetes & Thanksgiving: 4 Tips for a Healthier Holiday

 Traveling with diabetes doesn’t have to be a hassle.
 Consider the following tips as you pack up and board your plane, train or automobile.

-Karen Lawson, a registered dietitian at BlueCross BlueShield of Tennessee, provides recipes for 5 refreshing and healthy drinks for you to enjoy.
+Karen Lawson, a registered dietitian at BlueCross BlueShield of Tennessee, says the answer is nuanced, and some chocolate is better than others.

-Dr. Ian Hamilton, a medical director at BlueCross BlueShield of Tennessee, explains PAD symptoms, risk factors and treatment options.
+Dr. Susan Owensby, a medical director at BlueCross BlueShield of Tennessee, explains why appointment logjams occur at the beginning and end of the year.